dakillerxd/github/content/games/school-these-shits/content.md

 ## Development Insights
-- Time-pressured gameplay encouraging mastery of movement, accuracy, and route optimization.
-- Multiple difficulty levels allowing players to learn mechanics while providing increasing challenge​​​​​​​.
--
 - Through extensive playtesting, refined gameplay mechanics and time pressure to balance challenge, accessibility, and enjoyment.
 - Successfully managed project scope to deliver a complete game within academic deadlines.
 - Created modular systems for student behaviors and obstacles to enable quick iteration and testing.
 - Designed intuitive movement and throwing mechanics that feel satisfying while remaining simple to learn.
 - Implemented an audio system with distinct sound cues and triggers to provide player feedback and enhance the game's atmosphere